jasonyanglu/jasonyanglu.github.io/_pages/about.md

 ## Recent News
+* **Nov 8 2025**: Three paper are accepted by AAAI.
+Congrats to Jiahao, Mingjie and Yukang!
 * **Sep 22 2025**: Win the "Rising Star Award" of ACM China Xiamen Chapter!
 * **Sep 18 2025**: Three paper are accepted by NeurIPS.
 Congrats to Shu, Zitao and Shriram!
 * **Aug 24 2025**: One paper is accepted by SIGMOD.
 Congrats to Yiqun!